Installation

 VCPKG

-COLMAP ships as part of the vcpkg distribution.
+COLMAP ships as part of the VCPKG distribution.
 This enables to conveniently build COLMAP and all of its dependencies from scratch under different platforms.
 Note that VCPKG requires you to install CUDA manually in the standard way on your platform.
 To compile COLMAP using VCPKG, you run:

 git clone https://github.com/microsoft/vcpkg